 T-Mobile was one of the first wireless carriers to see the value of incorporating streaming services as a benefit of their unlimited data plans.
 It started covering the cost of Netflix subscriptions for subscribers with two lines of unlimited data a few years ago.
 For accounts with two or more lines, the $70/month Magenta unlimited plan qualifies for T-Mobile to cover the cost of one Netflix Basic membership.
 If you pay $85 a month for Magenta Max, a single line of data can cover the cost of a Netflix Basic account; two lines or more of Magenta Max entitles you to a Netflix Standard account.

-Subscribers to Magenta Max can watch video in up to 4K UHD resolution.
-With the regular Magenta plan, you’re stuck with standard definition.
+Subscribers to Magenta Max can watch videos in up to 4K UHD resolution.
+With the regular Magenta plan, you’re stuck with the standard definition.

 T-Mobile users get a year’s subscription to Apple TV Plus regardless of the Magenta plan they have.
 T-Mobile customers, regardless of package, may now get a year of Paramount Plus through the wireless provider.

-Verizon There are so many streaming services available on so many plans.
+Verizon There is so many streaming services available on so many plans.

 With its unlimited data plans, Verizon provides the most streaming services to its subscribers.
 Verizon, on the other hand, has the most complicated set of pricing and streaming benefits.
 Which services you get and for how long is determined by which of Verizon’s four unlimited plans you choose.